erb13020/coursera-bioinformatics-specialization/README.md

 # coursera-bioinformatics-specialization
 Python 3 code implementations of the bioinformatics algorithms presented in Coursera's Bioinformatics Specialization.

-# Courses
-- Finding Hidden Messages in DNA (Bioinformatics I).
-(In Progress)
-- Genome Sequencing (Bioinformatics II).
-(Not Completed)
-- Comparing Genes, Proteins, and Genomes (Bioinformatics III).
-(Not Completed)
-- Molecular Evolution (Bioinformatics IV).
-(Not Completed)
-- Genomic Data Science and Clustering (Bioinformatics V).
-(Not Completed)
-- Finding Mutations in DNA and Proteins (Bioinformatics VI).
-(Not Completed)

 # Functions

 | Algorithm                          | Function                                       | Input                                                      | Output                                                                                                       |